Scholarship Registration Opens Oct. 1, 2020!

 Students completing their courses on time will have their scholarship fee of $100 returned to them (WWKC membership fees are non-refundable).

 Students may take the nine courses in the order that works best for them.
 We recommend that students begin with the three easiest courses (Anatomy, Physiology, Biosecurity), then progress to the less-easy (Nutrition, Filtration, Construction) and finish with the more difficult Water Quality, Diagnosis & Treatment, and the Lab.
-No matter what order you choose to do the courses in, Diagnosis and Treatment must be 8th and the Lab must be 9th.
-Coursework should be started no later than January 15, 2020.
+No matter what other order you choose to do the courses in, Diagnosis and Treatment must be 8th and the Lab must be 9th.
+Coursework should be started no later than August 1, 2021.

 The following is a chart of the amount of time to expect each course to take.